Effective Date: November 3, 2021

 Los Angeles, CA 90042

-We may revise this Privacy Notice from time to time — e.g., to keep up with changes in the law, or to reflect changes in how we are doing business — and so you should review this Privacy Notice periodically to make sure you are ok with our current privacy practices.
+We reserve the right to revise this Policy from time to time (e.g., to keep up with changes in the law, or to reflect changes in how we are doing business).
+In the event that this Policy is modified in any way, we will use commercially reasonable efforts to notify users of any changes.
+Therefore, we suggest you review this Policy periodically to ensure you are aware of our current privacy practices.